PwC: Games grew 10% in 2020 and will grow 4.4% per year through 2025

 The vast entertainment and media industry contains some sectors that were among the most heavily affected by shutdowns and others that were among the chief beneficiaries of shifts in behavior.

-As a result, there are a lot of power shifts happening, thanks to the advances in technology and in the delivery and distribution of content.
-There are tensions between consumers and providers, between creators and producers, between producers and distributors, between advertisers and publishers, between governments and companies, and between the giant global platforms and everybody else.
+As a result, a lot of power shifts are happening, thanks to the advances in technology and in the delivery and distribution of content.
+We see tensions between consumers and providers, between creators and producers, between producers and distributors, between advertisers and publishers, between governments and companies, and between the giant global platforms and everybody else.
 Business models are changing, with a big impact on profits.

 The common threads

-There are common threads amid these power shifts.
+These power shifts have common threads.
 First, it’s vital to meet consumers where they are now and where they will be in the future.
 Increasingly, that means online, on mobile devices, at home, and at the time and place of their own choosing.
 Second, we live in an age of near-constant discontinuities; companies can’t assume that existing trends will continue indefinitely.

 The music industry, which many analysts believed had been left behind by the digital era, is enjoying a renaissance, spurred by strong growth in digital streaming and a strong rebound in live performances.
 Internet advertising, thought to be entering a period of slower growth, has been buoyed by the rapid global adoption of ecommerce.
 And although the largest platforms have enjoyed a spectacular run of growth off ever-larger bases, the forces of regulation appear to be awakening, PwC said.